DimitriPalmer22/Relapse-Code-Documentation/_temp/tmp.md

 	- For example, we have a thread for UI, a thread for monsters + monster animations.

 ### Camera Locks for Small Cutscenes so that the Player Does not Miss Something
+- We need to make sure the player is looking at the right thing at the right time